This is the multi-page printable view of this section. Click here to print.

 Other Brands

-• Search for “DNS” or “Private DNS” in Settings
+• Searching “DNS” or “Private DNS” in Settings

-• Check Network settings or Advanced network options
+• Checking network settings or advanced network options

-1. After saving, the system automatically validates the DNS server
+1. After setup, the system automatically verifies DNS server

-2. If you see “Connected” or a checkmark, the setup succeeded
+2. If showing “Connected” or checkmark, the setup is successful

-3. Confirm your Android version supports DoT (requires Android 9 or higher)
+3. Confirm Android version compatibility (requires Android 9+)

 Setup Demo